Do Hi-Fi Amplifiers Sound Alike?

 Carver caused a stir in the industry in the mid 1980s when he challenged two high-end audio magazines to give him any audio amplifier at any price, and he’d duplicate its sound in one of his lower cost (and usually much more powerful) designs.

 After learning all of this, I’ve got an image in my mind of a hi-fi magazine review team sitting down after listening to a group of amps and saying to each other “Well, they all sound the same again…..
-OK so what are we going to write about them?”.
+OK, so what are we going to write about them?”.
+There is an interesting article in ‘The Audio Critic’ about this:

 I decided to do a final test to compare my NAD stereo ‘music’ amp against my Onkyo AVR ‘not for music’ amp in ‘Pure Audio’ stereo mode.
 I connected both amps to phono lead y-splitters using identical cables.
 I then connected the splitters to my source.
 Both amps were getting exactly the same signal from my Squeezebox Touch.
 I really can’t tell the two amps apart in sound.
 I listened to Art of Noise, Jean Michelle Jarre – Aero and Emeli Sande – Our Version of Events.
 On the Emeli Sande album, the tracks Clown, Hope, Read all About it (pt III) are just her singing and a piano so that covers solo piano and solo voice in one.
 At reasonable volume levels both amps sound the same to me.
 I listened to some solo piano (Rachmaninov: Piano Concerto No. 3, Leif Ove Andsnes) and some Metallica, at very high levels, as high as I dare.
 While I was very impressed by how much punch and impact my speakers have, I also noticed the poor quality of the piano recording.
 I could clearly hear the hiss of the master tape.
 I’ve noticed the quality of the Metallica recording (24bit 96khz HD FLAC), hearing great dynamics and clarity.
 I didn’t notice any distortion from either amp or any difference.
 I switched between amps many times and once the level is matched it was as if I did nothing.
 Both amps sound the same to me.
 Not nearly the same but identical.
 I can’t tell them apart.